 Top tips for writing a personal statement

-Your personal statement is arguably the most important part of your UCAS application.
+Your personal statement is one of the most important parts of your UCAS application.
 It’s your opportunity to tell universities why you want to study a particular course and demonstrate your passion and enthusiasm for the subject.

 How to write a UCAS personal statement

-- Your UCAS personal statement can only be 4,000 characters or 47 lines of text long (including spaces and blank lines), so it needs to be clear and concise while showcasing your relevant achievements and talents.
+- Your UCAS personal statement can only be 4,000 characters long (including spaces and blank lines), so it needs to be clear and concise while showcasing your relevant achievements and talents

-- Begin with an opening sentence that captures the readers’ attention.
+- Try to begin with an opening sentence that captures the readers’ attention

-- Start with your academic studies first, then cover work experience followed by your interests/hobbies.
+- Start with your academic studies first, then cover work experience followed by your interests and hobbies

 Personal statement tips

-Universities use your personal statement to compare you to other candidates with similar grades.
-Not all programmes require an interview, so your statement is your opportunity to present your skills and experience.
+Universities use your personal statement to get to know you, understand your insight and motivation, and to complement your academic potential and achievements.
+Not all programmes require an interview, so your statement is your opportunity to present your passion, skills and experience.

 Remember to include: